 Go Cursor Rules Template

-Example Go Rules
+The Complete Go Cursor Rules

 - Follow standard Go project layout (cmd/, internal/, pkg/).